A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Results

-Here, we consider only applications of TMZ as monotherapy (so $v=0$).
-We apply cycles of TMZ in the same way they are applied to real patients in the adjuvant part of the Stupp protocol \cite{stupp_protocl2005}: each cycle ends for $28$ days, where TMZ is given the first five consecutive days, and then $23$ days of rest.
-We assume that we administer the maximum possible dose of TMZ, thus $E_0$ is set to impulsively equal 1 at the beginning of the administration days, specifically during the first $5$ days of each TMZ cycle.
+In this subsection, we focus exclusively on the application of TMZ as monotherapy, setting the CAR-T cell administration rate to zero ($v = 0$).
+The TMZ dosing schedule follows the adjuvant phase of the standard Stupp protocol \cite{stupp_protocl2005}, wherein each treatment cycle spans 28 days: TMZ is administered daily during the first five consecutive days, followed by a 23-day rest period.
+We assume that we administer the maximum possible dose of TMZ.
+Thus, $E_0$ is set to impulsively equal 1 at the beginning of the administration days, specifically during the first $5$ days of each TMZ cycle.

-We first investigate the dependence of the median survival time, $\widetilde{T}_{s}^{L_1T}$, on the number of TMZ cycles ($L_1$) in Fig. \ref{fig:f6}.
-When the growth rate of TMZ-resistant cells ($r_2$) is smaller or equal to that of sensitive cells ($r_1$), applying multiple TMZ cycles improves survival outcomes.
-However, when TMZ-resistant cells grow faster than sensitive cells ($r_2 > r_1$), it is more beneficial to avoid TMZ treatment altogether.
-These findings align with clinical observations, where approximately 50\% of glioblastoma patients do not respond to TMZ treatment \cite{lee2016temozolomide}.
+We first investigate the dependence of the median survival time, $\widetilde{T}_{s}^{L_1T}$, on the number of TMZ cycles ($L_1$), as shown in Fig. \ref{fig:f6}.
+When the growth rate of TMZ-resistant cells ($r_2$) is less then or equal to that of sensitive cells ($r_1$), increasing the number of TMZ cycles enhances survival.
+Conversely, when TMZ-resistant cells grow faster than sensitive cells ($r_2 > r_1$), it is more beneficial to avoid TMZ treatment altogether.
+These trends are consistent with clinical evidence indicating that approximately 50\% of glioblastoma patients do not respond to TMZ treatment \cite{lee2016temozolomide}.
 Notably, in the case where $r_2 = 2r_1$, the median survival time remains almost constant regardless of the number of TMZ cycles.
 Thus, combining TMZ with CAR-T cells could be synergistically beneficial for the $r_2 = 2r_1$ case.
-Based on these results, we assume the maximum number of TMZ cycles ($L_1 = 10$) in subsequent analyses.
+Motivated by these findings, we assume the maximum number of TMZ cycles ($L_1 = 10$) in subsequent analyses.

-Focusing again in the case with $r_2=0.5 r_1$, Fig. \ref{fig:f5} shows the KM curves for an \textit{in silico} trial with 10000 virtual patients, and Fig. \ref{fig:f5a} the dynamics of the MVP.
+Focusing again on the case with $r_2=0.5 r_1$, Fig. \ref{fig:f5} shows the KM curves for the \textit{in silico} trial with 10000 virtual patients, and Fig. \ref{fig:f5a} the dynamics of the MVP.
 The application of 10 TMZ has a considerable impact on the sensitive part of the tumor, while the TMZ-resistant part contributes mostly to tumor growth.
-The median survival time $\widetilde{T}_{s}^{10T}$ for the protocol with 10 TMZ applications is 558 days, which is considerably higher than that of no treatment (NT), achieving more than a doubled median survival, specifically a gain of 108.21\%.
-Indeed, $\widetilde{T}_{s}^{NT}$ is 268 days.
+The resulting median survival time under this protocol, $\widetilde{T}{s}^{10T}$, is 558 days--more than twice that observed under no treatment (NT), $\widetilde{T}{s}^{NT} = 268$ days--representing a survival benefit of 108.21\%.